FriendsOfSymfony/FOSCKEditorBundle/README.md

 We love contributors!
 Ivory is an open source project.
 If you'd like to contribute, feel free to propose a PR!

-All contributions must be done on the 2.0 branch unless you have a good reason.

 ## License

 The Ivory CKEditor Bundle is under the MIT license.
 For the full copyright and license information, please read the